Residents may bring scrap metal, motor

 right to reject any load not deemed acceptable.

-posting information about the KEY (Keystone Empowers You) Collaborative, of
+information about the KEY (Keystone Empowers You) Collaborative, of which

-goal is to increase access to and awareness of physical activity and
+to increase access to and awareness of physical activity and nutrition

 We have the dates for a few